fosteman/ontario-bridges/README.md

 For instruction of hwo to build this application please refer to [original source](https://github.com/humphd/web422/tree/master/Code%20Examples/week5/bridge-react)
 ## Search Bar

-To further your tacit knowledge React data flow, here's a feature we could minutely implement: a search input to filter our bridges.
+To further your knowledge of React data flow (Flux Design), here's a functional feature we could minutely implement: **a search input to filter our bridges**.
 +[Screencast of SearchBar in Action](screenshots/search-bar.gif)

+Material-UI styling is utilized.
+It's main feature is keeping global scope clean and tidy - away from namespaces, whence components are isolated.
+Injection of styles happens on React module level.

-We'll create new module `src/components/BridgeSearch.js` to hold the component, and add filtering logic to it's immediate parent `src/components/BridgeMenu`.
+We'll create new module `src/components/BridgeSearch` to hold the component, and add filtering logic to it's immediate parent `src/components/BridgeMenu`

 > Manipulation of filtered bridges and re-rendering bridge listing will happen on behalf of `BridgeMenu` primarily because of it's disposition
 ### `src/components/BridgeSearch.js`